mgonzs13/llama_ros/README.md

 ### LangChain

-There is a [llama_ros integration for LangChain](llama_ros/llama_ros/langchain/) based on the [simple_node](https://github.com/uleroboticsgroup/simple_node) pacakge.
+There is a [llama_ros integration for LangChain](llama_ros/llama_ros/langchain/).
 Thus, prompt engineering techniques could be applied.
 Here you have an example to use it.

 #### llama_ros (Chain)